junxit/us-congress-bills-115/metadata.md

 - 2017-12-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 289.
 - 2018-05-23 — Passed Senate with an amendment by Voice Vote. (consideration: CR S2884-2885; text: CR S2884-2885)
 - 2018-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S2884-2885; text: CR S2884-2885)
+- 2018-05-24 — Message on Senate action sent to the House.
+- 2018-05-25 — Received in the House.
+- 2018-05-25 — Referred to the House Committee on Financial Services.